zenkimoto/bluecloud.extensions/README.md

 ### Mapping The Result Set

-Call the GetObjectsFromQueryString() method from your connection and pass it in a query string.
+Call the GetObjectsFromQueryString() extension method from your connection and pass it in a query string.
 It will map the result set to an IEnumerable of model objects with decorated `DbField` attributes.

 ```
 connection.Open();